WashburnLab2026/Dynamic-engagement-of-dual-role-regulators-by-the-Sin3-complex/README.md

 This script combines multiple models and chains from a given protein complex into one chain, then renumberes residues starting at 1.

 Parameters:
-    - input_pdb (str): Path to the input PDB file.
+    - input_pdb: Path to the input PDB file.
-    - output_pdb (str): Path to the output PDB file with renumbered residues.
+    - output_pdb: Path to the output PDB file with renumbered residues.

 3-) Extract chains (extract_chains)
 This script extracts one or more specified chains from a given PDB file and writes the selected chains to a new PDB file.